 Colonoscopy

-Colonoscopy is used to diagnose and treat a variety of conditions within the large intestine, which is also called the colon.
-Colonoscopy is recommended for men and woman age 45 and above.
+A colonoscopy is used to diagnose and treat a variety of conditions within the large intestine also called the colon.
+A colonoscopy is recommended for men and woman age 45 and above.

 Dietician Services

-What we eat and drink has direct impact on our digestive system and any discomfort that results.
-A dietician can help evaluate your diet, recommend and oversee changes, and help you manage short-term and chronic gastrointestinal issues.
+What we eat and drink has a direct impact on our digestive system and any discomfort that results.
+A dietician can help evaluate your diet, recommend and oversee changes and help you manage short-term and chronic gastrointestinal issues.

 Endoscopic Retrograde Cholangiopancreatography (ERCP)

 During an endoscopic retrograde cholangiopancreatography (ERCP), dye is inserted in the pancreas and bile ducts using a flexible instrument called an endoscope.
-X-rays are then taken to outline these areas.
+X-rays are then taken to outline the areas.

 Open-Access Colonoscopy

 Men and women age 45 and older are advised to have a colonoscopy, which can be used to screen for colon cancer.
-Open-access colonoscopy gives healthy patients of this age the opportunity to schedule a colonoscopy without visiting a physician’s office prior to the procedure.
+An open-access colonoscopy gives healthy patients of this age the opportunity to schedule a colonoscopy without visiting a physician’s office prior to the procedure.

 Remicade Infusion